czarneckid/redis_pagination/README.md

  => {:current_page=>2, :total_pages=>0, :total_items=>0, :items=>[]}
 ```

+## Retrieving All Members

+The `RedisPagination::Paginator::SortedSetPaginator` and `RedisPagination::Paginator::ListPaginator`
+classes have an `all` method that can be called to retrieve all elements from these data types for
+a given key.

 ## Paging Options

 Valid options in the `page` call for paginating a Redis list are: